Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 - when outputting csv files, please format the time column (that include both date and time) as numbers such as 202001010000  so without any slashes.

 # 4. Flux Data Merging_03
-- Two functions titled Merge_ERA5_FLUX
+- Two functions
-  - Merge_ERA5_FLUX: do interpolation of ERA5 data to ensure ERA5 and FLUX datasets share the same timestamp.
+  - 03_01_merge_ERA5_FLUX: do interpolation of ERA5 data to ensure ERA5 and FLUX datasets share the same timestamp.
-  - Blend_ERA5_FLUX: blending ERA5 and FLUX datasets according to blending rules.
+  - 03_02_blend_ERA5_FLUX: blending ERA5 and FLUX datasets according to blending rules.
 - Input variables of the two functions
   - input variables (character): filename_FLUX, filename_ERA5
   - input variables (vector of character): varname_FLUX, varname_ERA5